 Serological testing is used to diagnose trench fever.
 However, it is difficult to diagnose in the laboratory, especially with blood cultures, since results are often negative even when infection is present and growth often takes 20-40 days.

 Clinical Testing and Work-Up

-Bartonella infection can be difficult to diagnosis.
+Bartonella infection can be difficult to diagnose.
 Serological testing is the most cost-effective diagnostic tool in laboratory detection of bartonellosis when positive results are found.
-However, as previously discussed, false negatives often occur, leading to undiagnosed, untreated patients when further testing is not performed.
+However, as previously discussed, false negatives can occur, leading to undiagnosed, untreated patients when further testing is not performed.
 Detection of IgG and IgM antibodies in blood serum to Bartonella henselae by Indirect Immunofluorescence Assays (IFA) is an accurate way to identify CSD.
-Microscopic examination of Giemsa-stained blood smears (Giemsa-stained) is used to detect B bacilliformis in patients who may have Carrion’s disease.
+Microscopic examination of Giemsa-stained blood smears is used to detect B. bacilliformis in patients who may have Carrion’s disease.
 Other Bartonella species are visible only with silver stains (Warthin-Starry, Steiner, Dieterle), although they sometimes resist staining or are present in such low numbers as to not be detectable.